 Frequently asked questions

 Cloud computing allows organizations to innovate faster and offers flexible resources and enhanced resilience compared to on-premises resources.
 With cloud services, you usually pay only for what you need and when you need it.
 Cloud computing can work with existing on-premises infrastructure (in a hybrid model) or replace it altogether.
 Learn more about cloud computing and cloud migration.

 The answer depends on the size and complexity of your organization's migration project, as well as your in-house IT capabilities.
 Azure offers a variety of resources, tools, training, and guidance for both in-house and partner-assisted migrations:

 - If you want expert guidance from an experienced migration partner at every stage of your cloud migration journey, join the Azure Migration Program.

-- If you want to move some or all of your workloads to the cloud yourself, take a look at the Azure migration center for tools and resources to migrate with confidence, and also the Azure cloud migration resources page for migration videos, webinars, scenario guides, and learning resources for most common scenarios and workloads.
+- If you want to move some or all of your workloads to the cloud yourself, take a look at the Azure migration center for tools and resources to migrate with confidence like migration videos, webinars, scenario guides, and learning resources for most common scenarios and workloads.